The Spectacular Spider-Man (TV series): Reception

-The Spectacular Spider-Man was released to widespread acclaim, with praise being aimed at the exploration of surprisingly mature themes, the faithfulness to the source material, the vocal performances from the cast, the unique character designs and art style, the animation, and the use of clever writing while paying homage to classic stories from the comics.
+The Spectacular Spider-Man received critical acclaim, with praise being aimed at the exploration of surprisingly mature themes, the faithfulness to the source material, the vocal performances from the cast, the unique character designs and art style, the animation, and the use of clever writing while paying homage to classic stories from the comics.
+On review aggregator website Rotten Tomatoes, the series holds a 100% rating based on 9 reviews.
 Before the series premiere, Matt Sernaker of ComicsOnline interviewed some of the Spectacular Spider-Man development team at WonderCon 2008 after a preview screening and stated: "This new Spider-Man series truly is SPECTACULAR... surpasses all of the previous incarnations with ease.
 If you are a Spidey fan you will not want to miss this."
 Early in the series' run, Alan Kistler of ComicMix called the series "one of the best superhero adaptations I've ever seen (and trust me, I've watched more than anyone will probably consider reasonable).
 It's fun, it's smart, it's mature, it's witty and every episode leaves me wanting more."

-In an article entitled "8 Reasons to Watch Spectacular Spider-Man", Reggie White, Jr. from Spiderfan wrote: "If you aren't watching The Spectacular Spider-Man on CW Kids' WB, you are missing out on what is quickly becoming one of the greatest Spidey cartoons of all-time."

-Stu from Marvel Animation Age writes in his review of the series: "At time of writing, The Spectacular Spider-Man stands as Marvel's finest animated effort and surpasses most of DC's finest efforts – the only shows in Spectaculars league really, is Batman: The Animated Series itself.
-With more episodes, it may just surpass it."

 IGN stated that Greg Weisman "has only cemented his reputation for quality television animation with his work on Spider-Man."
-IGN also named The Spectacular Spider-Man #30th in the Top 100 Best Animated TV Shows in January 2009.
+IGN named The Spectacular Spider-Man #30th in the Top 100 Best Animated TV Shows in January 2009.
 The series was also awarded Best Animated Series in both 2008 and 2009 with the series' version of the main character being named TV's Best Hero in 2008.
 Subsequently, it was placed second in the Top 25 Comic Book TV Shows in 2011 (behind Batman: The Animated Series).

 Outside of comic resources, Variety highlighted that "although seemingly conceived largely to push a new line of Hasbro toys... the soon-to-fadeout Kids' WB (on the CW!) delivers a credible new version of 'Spider-Man,' emphasizing his relatable headaches as a 16-year-old superhero."

-TV Guide listed the series as one of the sixty greatest animated series of all time.
-In its 2022 rankings, aggregation website TreasureTV ranked The Spectacular Spider-Man as the 725th best TV series of all time.